sencha-dev/powkit/README.md

 Currently, though powkit is used in production internally, it probably isn't a good idea to use yourself.
 The API is still in flux and each minor version will probably be breaking.
 Once we do a v1.0.0 release, the structure will probably be pretty set in stone.
-Hopefully that will happen in the next few months.

 # References